mezcel/printf-time/README.md

 ### Project Status:

-#### v0.3.4.? (current development)
+#### v0.3.5.? (current development)

 * Tested on Linux and WLS, I have not yet tested it on a Mac or MinGW
-* Refactoring object libraries
-* Gradually making documentation readable
-* I intend to go back and merge the 3 versions so their libraries overalap better with each other..
-* My Makefile also includes isolated build options
+* The Makefile now includes isolated build options
+* Progressbar is now more visually informative in the TTY version
+* Need to go back and clean up the feast day calculator

 ##### Runtime Environment